YoannDeb/twitch_leak_csv_reader/README.md

 * One is needed from each month (seems to be redundant), you can maybe take the slightly bigger one but from my few tests it didn't make any difference...

-* Decompress files and rename them allrevenues_yy_mm.csv (for exemple allrevenues_21_01.csv for january 2021) and place it in the same folder than twitch_leaks_csv_reader.py.
+* Decompress files and rename them allrevenues_yy_mm.csv (for exemple allrevenues_21_01.csv for january 2021) and place it in the same folder as twitch_leaks_csv_reader.py.

 ## Changing period analyzed :

 * The default year is 2021, first month is 1, last month is 10.

-* You can replace the year of analysis, the first month and last month by changing the corresponding constants in twitch_leaks_csv_reader.py.
+* You can replace the year of analysis, the first month and last month by changing the corresponding constants in twitch_leak_csv_reader.py.

 * Those constants are named YEAR, FIRST_MONTH, LAST_MONTH.